givery-technology/sample-test/README.md

 - It has two kind of users.
   - student
-  - company.
+  - company
 - All users can see every event list.
 (include none logged-in user)
 - The student can reserve and unreserve the event.
 - The company can see their own event list.

 ### Q1.
-Implement signin API.
+Implement login API.
-- Signin with email and password
+- Login with email and password
 - Its response is login token and user data
   - group_id = 1 is student user.
   - group_id = 2 is company user.